Stochastic quantization of an Abelian gauge theory: Lattice gauge theory and observables

-\begin{remark} There are other observables which could be constructed using our method as well.
-For instance, given a two-dimensional submanifold $\Omega$ of the torus $\T^2$, and let $\Omega_\e$ be a suitable approximation to $\Omega$, which is a union of a collection of squares in $\CP_\e$.
-One can consider the gauge invariance observable $\e^2 \sum_{p\in \Omega_\e} F^\e_{A^\e}$ In view of the above Corollary, the field $ F^\e_{A^\e}$ converges in the space of regularity $\alpha-1$ for $\alpha<0$, so one would expect that the second moment of this observable behaves like $\e^4 \sum_{p,\bar p\in \Omega_\e} |p-\bar p|^{2(\alpha-1)}$ which seems to diverge.
-However, using the definition of $F^\e_{A^\e}$ together with a discrete Green's theorem, this observable can be re-written as (possibly a sum of, if the boundary of $\Omega$ is not connected) the observable $\mathcal O_{C,\e}$.
+\begin{remark} There are other observables which could be constructed using our method.
+For instance, given a two-dimensional subdomain $\Omega$ of the torus $\T^2$, and let $\Omega_\e$ be a suitable approximation to $\Omega$, which is a union of a collection of squares in $\CP_\e$.
+One can consider the gauge invariance observable $\e^2 \sum_{p\in \Omega_\e} F^\e_{A^\e}$.
+In view of the above Corollary, the field $ F^\e_{A^\e}$ converges in the space of regularity $\alpha-1$ for $\alpha<0$, so one would expect that the second moment of this observable behaves like $\e^4 \sum_{p,\bar p\in \Omega_\e} |p-\bar p|^{2(\alpha-1)}$ which seems to diverge.
+However, using the definition of $F^\e_{A^\e}$ together with a discrete Green's theorem, this observable can be re-written in terms of (possibly a sum of, if the boundary of $\Omega$ is not connected) the observable $\mathcal O_{C,\e}$.